FinzoYFunzo/Space-Mono-ligature-fix/README.md

 # Space-Mono-ligature-fix
-here you can find the Space Mono font without ligature for fi and fl
+here you can find the Space Mono font .ttf files without ligature for fi and fl